 Fun fact!
 The origins of smart door locks can be traced back to the hotel industry.
 Back in the 90’s, electronic key-cards began to replace keys in hotels across the globe for safety and efficiency.
-The first commercial use of key cards was to raise and lower the gate at automated parking lots where users paid a monthly fee.
+Their origins were on a commercial level, as electronic key-cards were employed to move the entry/exit gates in parking compounds.

 However, the recent surge in popularity for smart door locks is intrinsically linked to the rise of the Internet of Things.
 The Internet of Things is basically the idea of internet-connected machines talking to one another, and then the user talking to them in turn.

 As this technology has developed and been implemented in smart homes, more and more appliances have been able to be electronically connected.
 In fact, these days most homes have a certain amount of ‘smartness’ because many appliances contain built-in sensors or electronic controllers.